 In Azure DevOps, they select Build and release > New pipeline.

-In Select a template, they select the
+Under Select a template, they select the

 They select the build number to watch the process.
-After it's finished they can see the process feedback, and select Artifacts to review the build results.
+After it's finished, the admins can see the process feedback, and they select Artifacts to review the build results.

-The folder Drop contains the build results.
+The Artifacts explorer pane opens, and the drop folder displays the build results.

 They select Releases > + New pipeline.

 They select the deployment template for Azure App Service.